-Management is responsible for the other information.
-The other information comprises the Statement by the Management Committee as set out on page 1.
+Management Committee is responsible for the other information.
+The other information comprises the Management Committee's statement as set out on page 1.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.